2022 is the year to get back out there and explore the world! After a … Read more

 - 2.5 GPA.
 Students below a 2.5 GPA are encouraged to apply and may be admitted on a case-by-case basis.

-- Must be currently enrolled at a two or four-year institution and have completed one semester at the time of application.
+- Must be currently enrolled at a two or four-year institution and have completed two semesters at the time of participation.

 Events & Excursion